10 Different Types of Frogs in Arizona

 9. Plains Leopard Frog

-The Plains Leopard Frog (Rana Blair) is a type of frog found in the Sonoran Desert.
+The Plains Leopard Frog (Rana Blair) is a frog found in the Sonoran Desert.
 They are also the Llano leopard frog or the Great Plains Leopard Frog.
 These frogs have thick, short legs and dark spots on their sides.

 They are often found near water and will make a chirping sound to warn potential predators from coming too close.